Features:

 What are the latest issues concerning welfare?

-Welfare participation, particularly AFDC/TANF participation, continues to be low as a result of 1990's federal legislation and a virtually full employment economy.
-The public concern about the issue has decreased although the public is quite concerned about the related matters of health care and social security.
-The Medicaid accounts for over one half of all welfare spending and its costs have increased at about the same pace as health care costs in general.
+Welfare participation, particularly AFDC/TANF participation, continues to be low as a result of 1990's federal legislation.
+The recession has had an uneven effect on TANF participation.
+The majority of states have seen an increase in recipients but there continues to be a decrease in others.
+Public concern about the issue has decreased although the public is quite concerned about the related matters of health care and social security.
+Medicaid accounts for over one half of all welfare spending and its costs have increased at about the same pace as health care costs in general.
 This is partly because in the absence of national health insurance, Congress has regularly expanded the coverage of Medicaid.

 What is welfare?

 Welfare really has two meanings.
 In one sense, it refers to all government programs providing benefits to impoverished Americans.
-The major programs are Medicaid, Food Stamps, Supplemental Security Income (SSI) and HUD housing programs.
+The major programs are Medicaid, Food Stamps (now known as Supplementary Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) and HUD housing programs.
 When the public and politicians speak of welfare, they are generally referring to what was Aid to Families With Dependent Children (AFDC) and is now Temporary Assistance to Needy Families (TANF).
 This cash assistance program is primarily provided to single parents.
 The TANF program has always been a relatively small part of the overall welfare scheme.
 (Click to see chart) To qualify for these programs, individuals must apply and meet income and resource limitations.
 The HUD and Food Stamp programs are federally funded; the others involve both federal and state funds.

 What is Medicaid and why does it absorb the most welfare dollars?